bdeckard92/dupUT/02-Lesson-Plans/09-NodeJS/README.md

 This week, students will begin writing JavaScript on the server side using Node.js.
 Students will also learn how to use Node.js and third-party modules to extend their code’s functionality.

-In this week's virtual classes, you'll review the `fs` and `inquirer` packages, as well as ES6 features, like arrow functions, functional loops, and object destructuring.
+In this week's virtual classes, you'll review the `fs` and `inquirer` packages, as well as ES6 features, arrow functions, functional loops, and object destructuring.

 | Day  | Topic                  | Location |
 | ---  | ---                    | ---      |